KatrixReloaded/SoliditySecurityNotes/NOTES.md

     - Use require instead of if conditions to set up pre-conditions
     - Instead of `type(uint256).max`, it is `max_uint256` in Certora, which is a `mathint` type value
     - `mathint` is a datatype present in Certora which can basically store an integer of any size, basically, never underflows or overflows
+    - For writing an `invariant`, all you need to do is include a boolean expression
+      - For example, if you have an invariant that can be set up in a simple boolean expression like `totalSupply() != 0;`, that's all you need to write in the `invariant`
+      - To add prechecks, create a block, in which we'll add the block `preserved {...}` which will contain the require statement
+    - **Note:** Read up more on path explosion problems and Modular Verification